A* shortest string decoding for non-idempotent semirings: Definitions

 \subsection{\astar~search}

-\astar~search \citep{Hart1968} is a common \emph{shortest-first} search strategy for computing the shortest path in a WFSA over an idempotent semiring.
+\astar~search \citep{HartEtAl1968} is a common \emph{shortest-first} search strategy for computing the shortest path in a WFSA over an idempotent semiring.
 It can be thought of as a variant of \citeauthor{Dijkstra1959}'s (\citeyear{Dijkstra1959}) algorithm, in which exploration is guided by a shortest-first priority queue discipline.

-At every iteration, the algorithm explores the state $q$ which minimizes $\alpha(q)$, the shortest distance from the initial state $s$ to $q$, until all states have been visited.
-In \astar~search, priority is instead a function of $\digamma \subseteq \State \times \Weight$, known as the \emph{heuristic}, which gives an estimate of the weight of paths from some state to a final state.
-At every iteration, \astar~instead explores the state $q$ which minimizes $\alpha(q) \otimes \digamma(q)$. \footnote{ One can thus consider \citeauthor{Dijkstra1959}'s algorithm a special case of \astar~search with the uninformative heuristic $\digamma = \One$. }
+In Dijkstra's algorithm, at every iteration the algorithm explores the state $q$ which minimizes $\alpha(q)$, the shortest distance from the initial state $s$ to $q$, until all states have been visited.
+In \astar~search, search priority is determined by a some function of $\digamma \subseteq \State \times \Weight$, known as the \emph{heuristic}, which gives an estimate of the weight of paths from some state to a final state.
+At every iteration, \astar~instead explores the state $q$ which minimizes $\alpha(q) \otimes \digamma(q)$. \footnote{ One can thus view \citeauthor{Dijkstra1959}'s algorithm as a special case of \astar~search with the uninformative heuristic $\digamma = \One$. }

-\begin{definition} An \astar~heuristic is \emph{admissible} if it never overestimates the shortest distance to a state.
+\begin{definition} An \astar~heuristic is \emph{admissible} if it never overestimates the shortest distance to a state \citep[103]{HartEtAl1968}.
 That is, it is admissible if $\forall q \in Q : \digamma(q) \preceq \beta(q)$. \end{definition}

 \begin{definition} An \astar~heuristic is \emph{consistent} if it never overestimates the cost of reaching a successor state.
 That is, it is consistent if $\forall q, r \in Q$ such that $\digamma(q) \preceq k \otimes \digamma(r)$ if $(q, z, k, r) \in \delta$, i.e., if there is a transition from $q$ to $r$ with some label $z$ and weight $k$. \end{definition}